dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # Security Considerations

 Security of the credential transfer is based on two factors - the unique MailboxIdentifier in the mailbox URL and cryptographic quality of the Secret.
-It is recommended to send URL to the mailbox and the Secret over diffetrent channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMesage).
+It is recommended to send URL to the mailbox and the Secret over diffetrent channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).

+TODO: have this section reviewed by SEAR, adding clauses about unique MailboxIdentifier and length of the Secret.

-If, for some reason, Sender device chooses to send both URL and the Secret over the same channel as a ULR, the sender MUST send the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.
+If the Sender device sends both URL and the Secret over the same channel as a single URL, the Sender MUST append the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.

 ~~~
 “http://relayserver.com/mailbox/{mailboxIdentifier}#{Secret}”